6 Types of Editing: Which One you Need to Choose?

-This is an evaluation of an experienced editor who goes through your work focussing on the overall structure, content and style of the manuscript.
-At this point in time, they will comment on plot, narrative, character, point of view, pace, writing style, dialogue, presentation, length of the book, use of research, target readership, marketing or publishing chances.
+This is an evaluation of an experienced editor who goes through your work, focussing on the overall structure, content, and style of the manuscript.
+At this point in time, they will comment on plot, narrative, character, point of view, pace, writing style, dialogue, presentation, length of the book, use of research, target readership, marketing, or publishing chances.

 A professional manuscript assessment is a highly valuable service for writers that helps them get their manuscript in the best shape.
-It tells them how their manuscript will fare in the marketplace and since it comes from someone who is not related to you, it is fair and objective.
+It tells them how their manuscript will fare in the marketplace, and since it comes from someone who is not related to you, it is fair and objective.

-It’s best to ask for a manuscript assessment when your manuscript is in the later stages—but isn’t quite finished—after you have received from your peers such as a writing group.
+It’s best to ask for a manuscript assessment when your manuscript is in the later stages—but isn’t quite finished—after you have received it from your peers, such as a writing group.
 There is not much of a point getting a manuscript assessment while your manuscript is still being developed.
 Your book might change so much that the feedback from the assessment will be redundant.

-If the manuscript assessment gives you a favourable review, you might only need proofreading to close the editing process.
+If the manuscript assessment gives you a favorable review, you might only need proofreading to close the editing process.
 But if your book requires more work, the manuscript assessment will tell you what to do next.